NajmosSalahin/Obsidian_Uni/0-Noted/Economics.md

 What Is Economics?

-Economics is a social science that focuses on the production, distribution, and consumption of goods and services.
-The study of economics is primarily concerned with analyzing the choices that individuals, businesses, governments, and nations make to allocate limited resources.
+<mark style="background: #ADCCFFA6;">Economics is a social science that focuses on the production, distribution, and consumption of goods and services.</mark> The study of economics is primarily concerned with analyzing the choices that individuals, businesses, governments, and nations make to allocate limited resources.

-Lionel Robbins said the following about the subject: “Economics is the science which studies human behaviour as a relationship between ends and scarce means which have alternative uses.”
+<mark style="background: #FF5582A6;">Lionel Robbins said the following about the subject: “Economics is the science which studies human behaviour as a relationship between ends and scarce means which have alternative uses.”</mark>

 What is Microeconomics?